Neir's Tavern: Original operation

-The bar was founded in 1829 and, according to the current owners, is one of the oldest bars in the country, having been in nearly continuous operation since 1829 (except during Prohibition), under various names such as Blue Pump Room, Old Abbey, Neir’s Social Hall, and Union Course Tavern.
+The bar was founded in 1829 and, according to the current owner, is one of the oldest bars in the country, having been in continuous operation since 1829 (even during Prohibition), under various names such as Blue Pump Room, Old Abbey, Neir’s Social Hall, and Union Course Tavern.
 Local historians noted that it was during Prohibition that it became a speakeasy.
 The bar was founded near the Union Course racetrack (extant 1821–1888) and hosted many track patrons during the track's existence.
-The establishment was owned by the Neir family from 1898 to 1967, after which it went into decline and closed in 2009.
-A various times in its history, it featured a ballroom, hotel rooms and a bowling alley.
+The establishment was owned by the Neir family from 1898 to 1967, after which it went into decline and was ready to close down in 2009, but was saved in the eleventh hour when purchased by new owners.
+At various times in its history, it featured a ballroom, hotel rooms and a bowling alley.

 New management

 New owners bought the bar and a major refurbishment followed, including restoration of the 150-year-old mahogany bar and the installation of a kitchen serving a small selection of dinner entrees as well as pub fare, and the establishment re-opened in 2010.
-The bar was owned by firefighter Loycent Gordon, but the building was owned by other people.
+The bar is still owned by FDNY Lieutenant Loycent Gordon, but the building was owned by other people.
 According to the Queens Chronicle, the restored mahogany bar was originally installed "when Ulysses S. Grant was in the White House."

 The Neir's 190 Committee was formed in 2019, the bar's 190th anniversary, to preserve the tavern.
-In early 2020, it was announced that Neir’s Tavern would close on January 12 because the rent was too high.
+In early 2020, it was announced that Neir’s Tavern would close on January 12 because the rent imposed by the new landlord was too high.
 In response, public officials vowed to take action, and Gordon called the radio show hosted by New York City mayor Bill de Blasio.
 Three days before the closure was set to take effect, de Blasio and the Queens Chamber of Commerce negotiated an agreement with the landlords that would allow Neir's to stay.
 The city also gave a $90,000 grant to the tavern.

+Neir's host local fundraisers, including food drives and collections, throughout the year.
+Every October, there is a block party to celebrate the anniversary of Neir's on its "Road to 200" (years); its bicentennial will be celebrated in 2029.
+Having saved Neir's Tavern not just once in 2009, but again in 2020, owner Loycent Gordon has proclaimed that "Community conquers all!"